-The South Carolina State Extension Advancement Council provides input at a state level for Clemson and SC State Extension Programs.
-At Clemson University each county also has a local county advisory board that reviews programs and makes suggestions for improvements.
-But, SC State University has advisory boards by county clusters to review their programs and recommend improvements.
+Extension (Clemson and SC State): The South Carolina State Extension Advancement Council provides input at a state level for both Clemson Extension and SC State Extension programs.
+At Clemson University, each county also has a local county advisory board that reviews programs and makes suggestions for improvements.
+The Clemson Extension County Advisory Boards meet to review program history and provide input for future programming needs.
+Clemson also launched Land-Grant Press (LGP) by Clemson Extension, which is a peer-reviewed system for all Clemson Extension publications.
+Each article submitted is assigned 2 internal reviewers and 1 external reviewer for accuracy and readability of the article.
+Reviewers are considered experts in their field and they have the option to accept the article, accept it with revisions, or reject the article.
+Once the article is deemed acceptable for publication, a final review is conducted by the Managing Editor and a Contributing Editor.
+This peer-review process ensures that all publications generated by Clemson Extension are up-to-date, factual, and accurate.
+SC State University has advisory boards by county regions to review their programs and recommend improvements.
 Programs are also reviewed by the Extension Program Team leaders and administration.
 Projects and programs are reviewed based on organizational capacity, relevance and impact.
 In 2018 a survey was administered to external stakeholders to receive feedback on the strengths and weaknesses of Clemson Extension programming.

-The Internal University Panel, periodically, reviews South Carolina's Plan of Work.
-The review panel consists of the Experiment Station Director who is the Associate Dean for Research and Graduate Studies, the Department Chair of the PI, and other subject matter experts as needed.
+Research (Clemson and SC State): For Clemson University Experiment Station, an internal review panel meets to review all research outputs and outcomes with faculty members in preparing to initiate new research projects.
+The review panel consists of the Experiment Station Director, which is the Associate Dean for Research and Graduate Studies, the Department Chair of the principal investigator, a member of media services, and other subject matter experts as needed.
 The panel is appointed by the Experiment Station Director in consultation with other administration, faculty and staff.
-The panel reviews all proposals along with external reviewers before being submitted to Washington, D.C. to ensure that it fits the overall goals and objectives of the Experiment Station and the College.
-This panel also reviews the outcomes and outputs from each project when annual and final reports are submitted.
-SC State does their reviews quarterly.
+The panel reviews all proposals submitted for new projects in addition with (2) external reviewers' comments to ascertain the merit of the project and to assure that it fits the overall goals and objectives of the Experiment Station and the College.
 A project termination meeting is held at the conclusion of the project to discuss the project and determine the next steps for a new project.
-In addition, all research projects go through a review process as outlined under Hatch or Evans- Allen regulations.
-This serves as the Expert Peer Review process, as each project is sent for external review and comments and suggestions are examined and incorporated into the new project, as appropriate.
+In addition, all research projects go through a review process as outlined under Hatch regulations.
+This serves as the Expert Peer Review process, as each project is sent for external review, comments and suggestions, which are examined and incorporated into the new project, as appropriate.